Banach's Indicatrix Reloaded: Results

+Note that the choice $\phi(t)=\frac1t$ in the second half of Theorem \ref{thm:intro_thm} yields one of the implications in Banach's original theorem, while $\phi(t)=\log\frac1t$ and $\phi(t)=(\log\frac1t)^\frac12$ recover Garsia and Sawyer's observations \eqref{eqn:GS1} and \eqref{eqn:GS2} respectively.
+Moreover, a careful parsing of Theorem \ref{thm:intro_thm} shows that it provides much weaker sufficient conditions for the conclusions of \eqref{eqn:GS1} and \eqref{eqn:GS2} to hold.

 It is also worth pointing out that the sum, $\sum_k l_k\phi(l_k)$, appearing in Theorem \ref{thm:intro_thm} actually encodes some of the geometry of the open set $E=\bigcup I_k$.
 For example, if $\phi(t)=1$, the sum gives the measure $|E|$.
-With $\phi(t)=1/t$, the sum yields $N(E)$, the number of intervals in $E$.
-For $\phi(t)=\log\frac1t$, the sum yields {\sc Bary's} \cite[p.\,421]{Bary:1964sj} logarithmic measure, and so on.
+With $\phi(t)=\frac1t$, it yields $N(E)$, the number of intervals in $E$.
+For $\phi(t)=\log\frac1t$, the sum corresponds to the \emph{entropy} or {\sc Bary's} \cite[p.\,421]{Bary:1964sj} logarithmic measure, and so on.
 One way to summarize Theorem \ref{thm:intro_thm} is that it gives analytic information about a function by synthesizing geometric data.

 Having said this, many properties are \textbf{not} encoded in the length sequence $\{l_k\}$.
 Indeed, there are lots of configurations of intervals with the same prescribed lengths.
 With different arrangements, the complement $E^c$ may be countable, uncountable, nowhere dense, or even the disjoint union of closed intervals.
 In the last case, the precise location of these ``gaps" is important.
 For these (and other!) reasons, Theorem \ref{thm:intro_thm} is likely not the final word on this problem.